Compassion International Makes Connections Across the World with Salesforce

 Making Connections Across the World

 Compassion needed a system to connect sponsors and beneficiaries in an efficient, highly scalable way.
 Compassion decided to create two Salesforce orgs to manage the relationships with sponsors and to track the communications and progress of the children in its program.
 The first, built with the Salesforce Service Cloud acts as a typical CRM system and manage relationships with its sponsors.
-The second is a customized case management application that enables staff to work directly with its church partners, built using a partner community in Community Cloud.
+The second is a customized case management application that enables staff to work directly with its church partners, built using a partner community in Experience Cloud for Nonprofits.

 The benefits of this setup?
 Sims explains: “As both systems are fully integrated with a single data structure, information on a child’s health, economic, social and spiritual growth is captured in real time and is readily available to not only Compassion’s staff but the sponsors who are supporting the child.”